 When John Wilson bought the land on which Perrycroft was to be built in 1893 it amounted to some 80 acres on the west side of the Malvern Hills above the village of Colwall.
-It is easy to imagine that Voysey was instrumental in choosing the exact site for the house and its surrounding garden, as the focus of the whole estate is the spectacular Herefordshire Beacon, otherwise known as British Camp, an Iron Age hill fort.
+It is likely that Voysey was instrumental in choosing the exact site for the house and its surrounding garden, as the focus of the whole estate is the spectacular Herefordshire Beacon, otherwise known as British Camp, an Iron Age hill fort and striking local landmark.
 Perrycroft enjoys an unique view of the Camp, looking south on to its most romantic and distinctive profile.

 Although Voysey took inspiration from nature in his designs, particularly in his textile and wallpaper patterns, he was not known as a designer of gardens.
 Many of his watercolours show a simple almost childlike depiction of a garden around the house, with stylised flowers out of season with each other suggesting he was not a horticulturalist himself.
 Nor was he known to work with a particular gardener, although Gertrude Jekyll did later provide planting for his garden at New Place, Haslemere (1897).
 However, it was very important that the house harmonised with its surroundings, and his houses were designed to blend seamlessly with the garden.
 Benches are positioned against the house to take in the vistas at different times of day, and the house itself is provided with vine eyes for climbers and wall shrubs so as to grow the house in to its setting.